mondo-mob/generator-gae-node-nestjs/generators/app/templates/README.md

 2. Add additional redirect to `{host}/auth/google/login/callback`
 3. Visit the URL `{host}/system/gmail/setup` signed in as the admin user

+## SAML

+1. Update the config file in the affected environment.
+These properties should include:

+    - `identityProviderUrl` - The URL of the identity provider to use as part of login
+    - `cert` - The certificate to be used for validating SAML requests - this should be provided by the SAML server

+2. Enable SAML signup by changing the `enabled` flag to true in the configuration

 # Adding Functionality

 ## New Modules